simonerlic/rpgsim/README.md

 ### Running inference

+You are able to either run the AI locally through **Ollama**, or use the **OpenAI** API.

+> [!NOTE]
-You are able to either run the AI locally (through Ollama) or use the OpenAI API.
-To run the AI locally, you will need to install Ollama and llama3.
+> To run the AI locally, you will need to install Ollama and llama3.
 To use the OpenAI API, you will need to set up an account and get an API key.

-- Open AI
-- Ollama

 From there, you will have to choose a model to use.
 The default model is `gpt-3.5-turbo` for when using OpenAI, and `llama3` when running through Ollama- but you can choose any model that is supported by OpenAI or installed on Ollama (e.g. gpt-4, mistral, etc.)